Men's Ties

 Wedding ties

-Our wedding ties and wedding suit pocket squares are available in a large number of shades: from the brightest to the most pastel.
-We also offer Ascot ties, a term used to describe the ties used for ceremonies.
-Our wedding ties are ideal for a blue suit.
-We advise you to choose a bright color that will bring out the blue of your suit, such as the yellow heathered linen knit tie or the blue Liberty tie with white flowers.
+Our wedding ties and wedding suit pocket squares are available in a wide range of shades: from the most vibrant to the most pastel.
+We also offer Lavallières, a term used to describe Ascot ties worn for ceremonies.
+Our wedding ties are ideal with a blue suit.
+We recommend choosing a bold color that will bring out the blue of your suit, such as the yellow marl linen knit tie or the blue Liberty tie with white flowers.

 > Our wedding ties

-We offer more than 50 tie colors: red ties, pink ties, and even sea green ties.
-All these different shades are possible thanks to the quantity of silk thread and the fact that it dyes easily.
+We offer more than 50 tie colors: red ties, pink ties, and even aqua green.
+All these different shades are possible thanks to the quantity of silk thread and the fact that it takes dye easily.
 It can therefore take on an infinite number of different colors.

-> Discover our different colors and shades of ties
+> Discover our different tie colors and shades

 The different materials of our men's ties

-We use natural and noble materials for the making of our ties such as silk, linen, wool, knit, and cotton.
-The exceptional know-how of our weavers makes it possible to combine different materials for a more textured result.
-Sometimes ancient techniques allow us to design modern and original products today to create trendy and elegant items.
-Our latest arrival is the knit tie: it adds a touch of originality to rather traditional outfits.
+We use natural and noble materials for the making of our ties, such as silk, linen, wool, knit, and cotton.
+The exceptional craftsmanship of our weavers makes it possible to combine different materials for a more textured result.
+Sometimes ancient techniques allow us to create modern and original products in order to manufacture trend-setting and elegant pieces.
+Our latest addition is the knit tie: it adds a touch of originality to more traditional outfits.

 > Our ties by material